tinapayy/B-1N1T/README.md

 # Contribution Workflow for BANTAY-INIT Project

-This document provides a structured workflow for **frontend** and **backend** developers contributing to the project, including steps for design implementation, component development, and backend integration.
+This section provides a structured workflow for **frontend** and **backend** developers contributing to the project, including steps for design implementation, component development, and backend integration.

 ---